gsauthof/utility/README.md

 chronic because of the startup overhead.
 Another difference is that moreutils chronic buffers stdout and stderr lines in memory, where this chronic writes them to temporary files, thus avoiding memory issues with noisy long running commands.
+Also, moreutils chronic doesn't provide means to get the child killed when it is terminated.
 Other differences are documented in the unittest cases (cf.
 `test/chronic.py`).